-For further information on developing courses using the instructional design methodology and tools that can facilitate the process, SAAs and TPOCs are encouraged to review the NTED Training Resource and Development Center (TRDC) website at https://www.firstrespondertraining.gov/frts/trdc/state.
+For further information on developing courses using the instructional design methodology and tools that can facilitate the process, State Administrative Agencies (SAAs), and TPOCs are encouraged to review the National Training and Education Division (NTED) Training Resource and Development Center website at First Responder Training Resource and Development Center.

-NTED's National Preparedness Course Catalog
+FEMA's National Preparedness Course Catalog

-This online searchable catalog features a compilation of courses managed by the three primary FEMA training organizations: the CDP, EMI, and NTED.
+This online searchable catalog features a compilation of courses managed by the three primary FEMA training organizations: the Center for Domestic Preparedness, EMI, and NTED.
 The catalog features a wide range of course topics in multiple delivery modes FEMA for federal, state, local, territorial, and tribal audiences.
-The catalog is located at http://www.firstrespondertraining.gov.
+The catalog is located at First Responder Training and Education Division.

 - All EMPG Program-funded training activities must be captured in the approved EMPG Program Work Plan and should be included in the IPP.
-This includes training for which the only expenses are for overtime and/or backfill costs associated with emergency management personnel attending the training. - Recipients must report their NIMS implementation status of their jurisdiction and sub-jurisdictions, including the training of personnel, in the applicable secondary NIMS assessment portion of the URT as part of their THIRA/SPR submission. - Recipients must maintain proof of completion of training requirements. - Training Information Reporting System ("Web Forms"): Web Forms is an electronic data management system built to assist SAA TPOCs and federal agencies to submit non-NTED training courses for inclusion in the State/Federal-Sponsored Course Catalog.
+This includes training for which the only expenses are for overtime and/or backfill costs associated with emergency management personnel attending the training. - All EMPG Program-funded training activities must be reported quarterly.
+To simplify reporting, it is recommended the recipient submit an updated Training Data Table from the FY 2022 EMPG Program Work Plan Template as an attachment to the quarterly PPR.
+For those recipients who choose not to use the FY 2022 EMPG Program Work Plan Template, the data and information found in the Training Data Table must still be submitted (in any chosen format) as an attachment to the PPR. - Recipients must report their NIMS implementation status of their jurisdiction and sub-jurisdictions, including the training of personnel, in the applicable secondary NIMS assessment portion of the URT as part of their THIRA/SPR submission. - Recipients must maintain proof of completion of training requirements. - Training Information Reporting System ("Web Forms"): Web Forms is an electronic data management system built to assist SAA TPOCs and federal agencies to submit non-NTED training courses for inclusion in the State/Federal-Sponsored Course Catalog.
 The information collected is used in a two-step review process to ensure that the training programs adhere to the EMPG Program's intent and the course content is sound and current.
-While reporting training activities through Web Forms is not required under the EMPG Program, the system remains available and can be accessed through the FEMA Toolkit to support recipients in their own tracking of training deliveries.
+While reporting training activities through Web Forms is not required under the EMPG Program, the system remains available and can be accessed through the Web-Forms section of the FEMA National Preparedness Course Catalog to support recipients in their own tracking of training deliveries.